• Skip to primary navigation

 How Can I see my Location History on my MacBook?

 Your MacBook can keep track of all the significant locations that you have been to with your MacBook.
-In order to find this information, the first step is to click on the lock button and enter your credentials.
-Then click on ‘Details” next to ‘System Services’ at the bottom of the location services screen in security & Privacy screen.
+In order to find this information, the first step is to select the lock button and enter your credentials.
+Then scroll down to the bottom of the list of apps and select “Details” next to “System Services” at the bottom of the location services screen in Security & Privacy screen.

 Is Your MacBook Tracking Your Location?